UedaTakeyuki/magiclabel-doc2/content/en/docs/Concepts/_index.md

 {{% /pageinfo %}}

 ## How does the Magic Label™ works.
+Regarding regular QR codes, first, there is a URL for associating with it, and the QR code is created based on that. first, there is a URL for associating with it, and the QR code is created based on that.
+Conversely, regarding the  Magic Label™, first, there is a printed QR code, and you can associate any URL you like with that.
+Below, I will explain how this is possible.

 ### How ordinary QR code works.
 In principle, a QR code is a geometric representation of **a string of characters**.
 There is a one-to-one correspondence between characters string and QR code graphic patterns.